motamman/signalk-units-preference/README.md

 # Units Display Preference

 A SignalK server tool for managing unit conversions and display preferences across all data paths.
-Convert any SignalK data point to your preferred units with flexible pattern matching, custom formulas, and a REST API.
+Convert any SignalK data point to your preferred units with flexible pattern matching, custom formulas.

 >**Important:** This only changes how conversions are managed inside this tool.
 It won't modify any existing the display SignalK apps, though it could be used as conversion manager for other apps.
 For now, it is just for testing.